"I think of painting without subject matter as music without words."

 KENNETH NOLAND BIOGRAPHY

 Kenneth Noland was born on April 10, 1924 in Asheville, North Carolina, one of five sons of Harry Caswell Noland and Bessie Noland.
 Noland's father was a physician; Noland later described him as a "Sunday painter," an amateur artist who painted in his spare time.
-Having access to his father's brushes, paints, and canvas, the young Noland played and experimented with these materials, which instilled in him a love of painting and the visual arts.
+Having access to his father's brushes, paints, and canvases, the young Noland played and experimented with these materials, which instilled in him a love of painting and the visual arts.
 Another early influence was an exhibition of Monet's paintings that he viewed at the National Gallery in Washington, D.C.

 After graduating from high school in 1942, Noland enlisted in the U.S. Air Force following the United States' entry into World War II.
 He returned from his military service nearly four years later.
 In 1946 he took advantage of the G.I.
 Bill by enrolling at Black Mountain College, which was conveniently located approximately 20 miles from Noland's childhood home in Asheville.
 The highly experimental school was important to many young artists at this time because of its interdisciplinary approach to art education.
 Its faculty (which included notables likeand ) insisted that every student receive a comprehensive education in everything from dance and musical composition to sculpture and easel painting.

-At Black Mountain,introduced Noland to the and geometric abstraction of , while artist acquainted him with the work of .
+At Black Mountain College,introduced Noland to the and geometric abstraction of , while artist acquainted him with the work of .
 Noland paid close attention to Klee's subtle nuances of color combined with bold contrasts of positive and negative space, which eventually informed Noland's own art.
 In later years Noland credited Albers as the most influential of all his former instructors, particularly in his teachings on the interaction of color.

 In 1948, after two years at Black Mountain, Noland traveled to Paris and studied under the Russian sculptor.
 Noland would eventually rebel against Zadkine's teachings, opting for radically simplified color and form.
 In 1949 he had his first one-man show at the Galerie Raymond Creuze in Paris.